geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Yet now in vain repeated blows assail,
 A stronger charm secured Albruno's mail,*"
 Each with unwearied strength attacks his foe,
-Each stroke eludes, and blow returns for blow ;
+Each stroke eludes, and blow returns for blow;
 Fast from their batter'd mail the flashes fly,
 The echoing caverns to the strokes reply.
 Yet neither yields — and Chrysos unsubdued,
-In dubious contest still with Alfred stood ;
+In dubious contest still with Alfred stood;
 Now on the champion's head his sword descends,
 The temper'd helm his threat'ned life defends,
 Yet glancing down, the falchion pierc'd his side,
-His burnish'd arms the crimson torrent dy'd :
+His burnish'd arms the crimson torrent dy'd:
 Sunk on his knee, and senseless from the blow,
 He seem'd an easy victim to his foe,
 But brave Alonzo came, his massy shield
-Received the stroke at Alfred's breast impell'd ;
+Received the stroke at Alfred's breast impell'd;
 With vigour unimpair'd he wag'd the fight,
 And with redoubled blows assails the Sprite.